menandmice/micetro_docs/guides/user-manual/terraform_install.rst

 .. meta::
-   :description: How to install the Micetro provider for Terraform
+   :description: How to install the Micetro by Men&Mice provider for Terraform
-   :keywords: terraform, install, Micetro, Mac, Linux, Windows
+   :keywords: Micetro

 .. _terraform-install: